KhanhEK2846/Algorithm_Collections/README.md

 # Algorithm_Collections
-The collection of algorithm made by me
+The collection of algorithm made or collected by me

 # Author
 Le Hoang Khanh